 What can you do if you have a high ratio of ghost followers?
 What can you do?

 There’s no easy solution, unfortunately.
 There’s the hardcore approach, of course.
 You could go through your list of followers and block all those prominent “ghost follower” accounts.
 This will get rid of ghost followers quickly, but it comes at a cost:

 Frequent blocking will tell the algorithm that you’re not interested in engaging with those who have chosen to follow you.
 Short- to mid-term, this is likely to impact your authority negatively.

 The softer approach won’t strike back at you as hard: You simply make sure that you’re at least not following ghost followers back, and then you hope that they will unfollow you, too, over time.
 This, of course, takes time.

-There are two additional alternatives as well, but these aren’t viable options for most people: Either you close your account and start fresh or you attract so many real followers that their numbers will dwarf your existing number of ghost followers.
+There are two additional alternatives, but these aren’t viable options for most people: Either you close your account and start fresh, or you attract so many real followers that their numbers will dwarf your existing number of ghost followers.